Amitha07amy/TalentScout_Hiring_Assistant_Chatbot/README.md

 - Maintains coherent, context-aware conversation flow.
 - Handles fallback and conversation-ending intents.
 - Emails screening questions to the candidate (SMTP), so they can reply on email.
-- Stores anonymized submission records (Google Sheets on cloud, local JSONL fallback).
+- Stores simulated/anonymized submission records.

 ## 1. Project Overview